 By pairing pastels with even lighter colors, like white, cream, or slate gray, you can make the color in your garment really pop out to the viewer, even if it isn’t super intense on its own.
 When paired with the right complementary clothing, a pale pink piece can become the focal point around which the rest of the outfit is styled.
 The pink in this pair of pants is emphasized when worn with a white blouse and tan sandals, for instance.

 Even if you use the color sparingly in your piece, it will still stand out against a neutral palette.
-This light gray dress with a checkered pink trim and a matching backing is one such example of how you can use pink as an accent color and still have it stand out.
+This light gray dress with a pink accents and a stunning silhouette is one such example of how you can use pink as an accent color and still have it stand out.

 The idea is to focus on the other aspects of your outfit instead of styling the ensemble around the pastel pink piece since its function, in this case, is to complement whatever else you’re wearing, not the other way around.